Generative Transformer for Accurate and Reliable Salient Object Detection: Accurate and Reliable Salient Object Detection via Generative Transformer

 The straightforward solution of using a transformer is to replace the CNN backbone with a transformer backbone, leading to the \enquote{transformer encoder}.
-We take the Swin transformer \cite{liu2021swin} as our transformer encoder, which takes the embedded image features as input and produces a list of feature maps $f_{\theta_{1}}(x)=\{t_l\}_{l=1}^4$ of channel size 128, 256, 512 and 1024 respectively, representing different levels of features.
+We take the Swin transformer~\cite{liu2021swin} as our transformer encoder, which takes the embedded image features as input and produces a list of feature maps $f_{\theta_{1}}(x)=\{t_l\}_{l=1}^4$ of channel size 128, 256, 512 and 1024 respectively, representing different levels of features.
 Different from \cite{dosovitskiy_ViT_ICLR_2021,dpt_transformer} that use fixed tokenization, the Swin transformer~\cite{liu2021swin} is a hierarchical transformer structure whose representation is computed with self-attention in shifted non-overlapped windows, thus it enables even larger receptive field modeling.

-Given the \enquote{transformer encoder} $f_{\theta_{1}}(x)=\{t_l\}_{l=1}^4$, to obtain pixel-wise prediction, we design a simple \enquote{convolution decoder} to achieve high/low level feature aggregation.
-Specifically, we first feed each backbone feature $t_l$ to a simple convolutional block, and obtain the new backbone feature $\{s_l\}_{l=1}^4$ of same channel size $C=32$.
+Given the \enquote{transformer encoder}, we design a simple \enquote{convolution decoder} to achieve high/low level feature aggregation.
+Specifically, we first feed each backbone feature $t_l$ to a simple convolutional block and obtain the new backbone feature $\{t'_l\}_{l=1}^4$ of the same channel size $C=32$.
 Such channel reduction operation aims to further enhance context modeling and reduce the huge memory requirement.
-Our final saliency map is then obtained via:
+Our final saliency map $s=f_{\theta_{2}}(\{t'_l\}_{l=1}^4)$ is then obtained via a decoder parameterized by $\theta_{2}$.